influxdata/community-templates/prometheus/readme.md

 Load the dashboards and setup your Telegraf instance to use the [Prometheus plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/prometheus) with the provided configuration.

+### Telegraf
+The data for the dashboard is populated by the included Telegraf configuration.
+The Telegraf Configuration requires the following environment variables

+  - `INFLUX_TOKEN` - The token with the permissions to read Telegraf configs and write data to a bucket.
+You can just use your operator token to get started.
+  - `INFLUX_ORG` - The name of your Organization (this will be your email address on the InfluxDB Cloud free tier)
+  - `INFLUX_HOST` - The URL of your InfluxDB host (this can your localhost, a remote instance, or InfluxDB Cloud)
+  - `INFLUX_BUCKET` - The name of your bucket (default name is `telegraf`)

 ## Contact

 - Email: ales.pour@bonitoo.io